 Welcome to your guide to the Best Ever Things To Do in Ucluelet!
 People often discount Ucluelet because of its proximity to the surfing hotspot Tofino.
-However, this hidden gem on the west coast of Vancouver Island is actually one of British Columbia’s most charming waterfront spots.
+However, this tiny gem on the west coast of Vancouver Island is actually one of British Columbia’s most charming waterfront spots.

-Although it’s still less busy than neighbouring areas, this gorgeous town is becoming increasingly popular with both North American and international tourists thanks to its incredible hiking, biking, boating, and shopping opportunities.
+Although it’s still less busy than neighbouring areas, this gorgeous town is becoming increasingly popular with both North American and International tourists thanks to its incredible hiking, biking, boating, and shopping opportunities.

 Lauded for its impressive vistas, friendly neighbourhood feel, and unbeatable Ucluelet restaurants, this cosy town certainly won’t stay quiet for long.
 Remaining distinctly west coast while borrowing elements of Tofino’s laid-back surf culture, this eclectic area offers something for everyone.